![]() deutsches Glossar |

 CTC

-Abbr. to CENTRALIZED TRAFFIC
+Abbr. of CENTRALISED TRAFFIC

 CONTROL